jgo28/DjangoTestApp/readme.md

 Starts development server on the internal IP at port 8000.

 `python manage.py runserver 8080`
-A different port can be specified by it at the end of the argument.
+A different port can be specified by adding it at the end of the argument.
 This example sets the port to 8080.

 ## File Hierarchy
 ```